gmc-code/PC-microbit-micropython/docs/radio/radio_images.rst

             .. tab-item:: Q1

-                Modify the code above to add an animation of the boat rising when the B button is pressed.
+                Modify the code above to add an animation of the boat rising when the B-button is pressed.

                 .. code-block:: python